sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

     The CAP server serves all the CAP sources from your project.
 It also "watches" all the files in your projects and conveniently restarts whenever you save a file.
 Changes you've made are immediately served without you having to run the command again.
 In this newly created project the CAP server tells you that there are no models or service definitions yet that it can serve.

-    This is the output you should get:
+    Here is the output that you get:

     ```bash
     cds serve all --with-mocks --in-memory?